The Alderney Sailing Club is popular watering hole and a real social hub all year round.

 This traditional annual Alderney event takes place on the first Sunday of May when you are offered a complimentary glass of that famous magic potion, served to you by the Commodore!

-Live music with the fab Dan McHale band – you’ll just want to dance the night away! £20pp includes delicious 2-course Indian supper
+Last year’s Summer party was a roaring success: Live music with the fab Dan McHale band for everybody to dance the night away, after a delicious 2-course Indian supper

 A great party every year – check out last year’s photos here:

-The big event on our social diary – the annual Laying-Up Supper – didn’t disappoint and everybody dressed up for this glitzy occasion.
+the biggest event of our social diary is the annual Laying-Up Supper (5 November 2022) – and it didn’t disappoint everybody who had dressed up for this glitzy occasion.

 A glass of prosecco set the ambience for an enjoyable Saturday night out, welcoming RCYC’s Commodore Jules Schaefer but, sadly, adverse weather conditions prevented Commodore Anna Rivers (Guernsey Yacht Club), Commodore Rhys Perkins (St. Helier Yacht Club) and Commodore James Wilding (RCYC Jersey) from joining us this time.